West Hindmarsh

 The educational profile of West Hindmarsh exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in West Hindmarsh is notably higher than broader benchmarks.
-As of the latest data, 37.3% of residents aged 15 years and above hold university qualifications, compared to 25.7% in South Australia (SA) as a whole and 28.8% in SA3 areas.
-This educational advantage is reflected in various qualifications: Bachelor degrees are held by 22.9%, postgraduate qualifications by 9.5%, and graduate diplomas by 4.9%.
-Vocational credentials are also prominent, with 26.6% of residents aged 15 years and above holding such qualifications, including advanced diplomas (9.3%) and certificates (17.3%).
+In West Hindmarsh, the proportion of residents aged 15 and above with university qualifications is significantly higher at 37.3%, compared to 25.7% in South Australia (SA) as a whole and 28.8% in SA3 areas.
+The area's educational advantage is evident in its high levels of knowledge-based opportunities.
+Bachelor degrees are the most prevalent, with 22.9% of residents holding them, followed by postgraduate qualifications at 9.5%, and graduate diplomas at 4.9%.
+Vocational credentials are also prominent, with 26.6% of residents aged 15 and above possessing them.

-Educational participation is high in the area, with 26.6% of residents currently enrolled in formal education, including 7.8% in tertiary education, 7.3% in primary education, and 5.2% pursuing secondary education.
+This includes advanced diplomas held by 9.3% of residents and certificates held by 17.3%.
+Educational participation in the area is notably high, with 26.6% of residents currently enrolled in formal education.
+This includes 7.8% in tertiary education, 7.3% in primary education, and 5.2% pursuing secondary education.

 Frequently Asked Questions - Education